Kerala: Viridescent Paradise

 Shopping Spots in Kerala

-A speciality of Kerala is the kasava cloth, which is white, bordered with green and gold.
-It is part of the traditional attire and is worn by men as mundus and women as sarees or skirts and tops.
+A specialty of Kerala is the kasava cloth, which is white, bordered with green and gold.
+It is part of the traditional attire and is worn by men as Mundus and women as sarees or skirts and tops.
 The cloth keeps you cool during summer and is a must-buy when you visit Kerala.

 The array of food that Kerala produces is astonishing and offers several souvenir options.
 You can buy high-quality spices, cashews, tea, coffee and banana chips, which will be a delectable way to remind you of your amazing travel.

 The best places in Kerala to get these items are Kochi and Thiruvananthapuram.

 Important Contacts in Kerala

 |Thiruvananthapuram||Kerala Institute of Medical Sciences||0471 304 1000|

 |Munnar||Tata General Hospital||+91 4865 230270|